 - Swollen glands in the neck and other parts of the body

 - Drooling for children

-- Do not come in contact with infected body fluids.
+- Avoid contact with infected bodily fluids.

 - Use lip balm and sunscreen as too much sunlight causes cold sores to flare.

 - Wash your hands often and avoid touching your mouth.

 - Consult your doctor if they appear frequently.
 Treatments may help to reduce the recurrence of sores.